dherrera1911/amatorch/README.md

 # AMAtorch

-`amatorch` is a Python implementation of Accuracy Maximization Analysis (AMA), a supervised dimensionality reduction method based on maximizing the accuracy of a probabilistic decoder (i.e. ideal observer model) for a given task.
-This method has been primarily used to obtain image-computable ideal observers for a variety of visual tasks in the context of human vision.
+`amatorch` is a Python implementation of Accuracy Maximization Analysis (AMA), a supervised feature learning method based on maximizing the accuracy of a probabilistic decoder for a given task.
+AMA has been primarily used to obtain image-computable ideal observers for various visual tasks to study human vision.

 ## Overview

-`amatorch` provides a set classes implementing variants of the AMA model, and utility functions to train and test the model.
+`amatorch` currently implements the AMA-Gauss variant of the AMA model (more variants are in development).
+It also includes functions to train and test the model.

 AMA models have two main components: an encoding stage with learnable filters, and a decoding stage that uses filter response distributions to estimate the stimulus class.

-An AMA model can be initialized with a random set of filters and trained as follows:
+An AMA model can be initialized with a random set of filters and trained with `amatorch` as follows:

 ```python
 import amatorch.optim as optim